IPR Management

 Define the organization’s rules for securing IP rights

-WIPO IP policy Framework
+WIPO IP Policy Framework

 A framework for IP protection procedures and compliance